Isac-E-Perez/Bidirectional-Data-Port/README.md

 ![1](https://user-images.githubusercontent.com/89553126/138346344-1d5c00cd-0a63-4389-b4b1-b1723be2ad5a.png)

 The entity block has no input or output singals going into or out of the 'testbench', which makes sense since 'testbench' is a complete unit.
 The 'testbench' will go ahead and send the signals to the circuit in which it will read back those signals.
 Afterwards, I could check out whether these signals are correct.
 Therefore, I don't need anything going into or out of the testbench.
-Additionally, a process was created so that I could deliver signals sequentially and not concurrenlty.
+Additionally, the process statement is a concurrent statement which is constituted of sequential statements exclusively.

 Finally, I verified the units outputted by using a waveform viewer.